 Type and level of Insurance

-Statewide Super offers Total and Permanent Disablement (TPD) and also Income Protection (IP) to all eligible members.
+Statewide Super offers Death and Total and Permanent Disablement (Death & TPD) and also Income Protection (IP) to all eligible members.
 Whilst TPD insurance can provide support at times of total and permanent disability, Income Protection provides a regular income of up to 75% of your salary if you are unable to work beyond 60 days – even for a temporary illness/injury.

 All members meeting the eligibility criteria are provided with default cover upon joining the fund.
 Default insurance cover levels take into account collective underlying insurance needs and affordability.
 Members can also elect to increase their default cover up to the automatic acceptance limit (AAL).
 If a member requires a level of insurance higher than the AAL, they may apply for tailored cover which is subject to the approval of the Insurer.

 Statewide Super take into account the needs of our members when formulating the design for our insurance products by considering characteristics such as:

 - Age and estimated ages of associated family members

 - Anticipated needs based on the ages of the member and their associated family members, including living expenses and housing costs

 Our aim is to provide you with meaningful levels of default insurance cover, at an affordable cost and therefore, our overarching objective is to design our default insurance cover so that your premiums cost no more than 1% of our members’ average salaries over their lifetime to retirement.

 Review of Insurance Arrangements